Whenever we're guiding one of our many tours in San Francisco, travelers will often ask us about how to visit Lombard Street in San Francisco.

 Click here for more information about the history of Lombard Street.

-With an overall score of 4 ½ out of 5 stars on TripAdvisor, it's clear that most tourists love visiting San Francisco's crookedest street.
-That being said, it’s difficult to know exactly what people think by just looking at a number.
-In light of this, let’s see if we can’t figure out why so many travelers are drawn to this location.
+With an overall score of 4 ½ out of 5 stars on TripAdvisor, it's clear that most tourists love visiting San Francisco's most crooked street.

 The Drive Down:

 Several visitors suggest that a trip down this crooked road is an absolute must.

 Many reviewers state that it is very fun to drive on this section of Lombard Street, but they warn that tourists will often step right in the middle of traffic to take pictures.

 Despite the often long queue, most people really enjoy the experience of driving on this historic hill.

 Although a majority of drivers felt that the ride down was crazy, there weren't many complaints.

 Several reviewers indicated that using cable cars to access Lombard Street was the best option.